mediascape/discovery-extension/README.md

 This Chrome Extension listens for MediaScape radio services on the local network (found by the Discovery Helper Chrome App) and allows them to be controlled.

-For full example installation see [discovery-audio-stream-controller](https://github.com/mediascape/discovery-audio-stream-controller/blob/master/INSTALL.md).
+For detailed installation of all components see [discovery-audio-stream-controller](https://github.com/mediascape/discovery-audio-stream-controller/blob/master/INSTALL.md).

 Remote control
 ---